Madour/NasNas/README.md

 - `-DNASNAS_EXAMPLES=ON` to create the example applications targets
-- `-DNASNAS_FIND_SFML=OFF` to download and build SFML inside the project (enabled automatically if SFML package is not found)
+- `-DNASNAS_BUILD_SFML=ON` to download and build SFML inside the project (enabled automatically if SFML package is not found)

 ### Get Started